-Ms. Bassiri is a member of the faculty of the University of Miami White & Case International Arbitration LLM program.
-She is a lecturer in the Geneva LLM in International Dispute Settlement (MIDS) program on the New York Convention.
-She was also a Visiting Senior Fellow at the National University of Singapore Faculty of Law.
-For 12 years, she co-lectured in the master’s program of the ICHEC Business and Management School in Brussels on International Commercial Law and Dispute.
-Since 2020, Ms. Bassiri has been a faculty member of the CIArb’s Virtual Diploma on International Commercial Arbitration program.
-In 2023-2024, she was sharing her expertise as the Co-Chair and faculty member of the ICC Advanced Arbitration Academy for Eastern Europe.
-Ms. Bassiri is also the Chair and faculty member of the Delos Dispute Resolution’s Writing Awards Course.
-As a member of the ICC Task Force Addressing Issues of Corruption in International Arbitration, she is a Coordinator of one of the tracks, focusing on the use of AI for detecting red flags.
+Ms. Bassiri is also the Co-Chair of the ICC Advanced Arbitration Academy for Western Europe, after having previously acted in that role for Eastern Europe.
+For several years, Ms. Bassiri has been a faculty member of the CIArb’s Virtual Diploma on International Commercial Arbitration program.
+Ms. Bassiri was the Founding Chair of the Delos Dispute Resolution’s Writing Awards Course.
+As a member of the ICC Task Force Addressing Issues of Corruption in International Arbitration, she is a Coordinator of one of the tracks focusing on the use of AI for detecting red flags, co-authoring a report on the same.

-Ms. Bassiri regularly speaks at leading conferences and seminars on international arbitration.
+Ms. Bassiri is regularly invited as a keynote speaker at conferences and a panelist in roundtable discussions regarding a variety of issues in international arbitration.
 She publishes widely on topics such as efficiency in investment arbitration, EU consumer law and arbitration, enforcement of awards rendered in ODR, default arbitration proceedings, institutional rules’ nationality requirements, arbitrators and their online identity on social media and settlement facilitation in arbitrations.
-Ms. Bassiri is the co-editor and author of various landmark books, amongst them International Arbitration and the COVID-19 Revolution, as well as Arbitration in Belgium, the sole English-language commentary on the Belgian arbitration law.
-Ms. Bassiri is also a co-author in the leading German language commentary on the ICC and DIS Rules, now on its second edition.
-She has led the task force on the Young ICCA Guide on Arbitral Secretaries.
+Ms.Bassiri is co-editor and author of various landmark books, amongst them International Arbitration and the COVID-19 Revolution, as well as Arbitration in Belgium, the sole English-language commentary on the Belgian arbitration law.
+Ms. Bassiri is also a co-author in the leading German language commentary on the ICC and DIS Rules, now in its second edition.

 The arbitrations and mediations in which Ms. Bassiri has been involved concern state entities and private entities alike, spanning a multitude of sectors, in particular construction (FIDIC and MDB), infrastructure and renewables.
 She has also acted in industries such as banking, climate, energy (Energy Charter Treaty - ECT), entertainment, finance, food and beverage, highways, infrastructure, insurance, luxury and leisure, maritime equipment, metallurgical industry, mining, nuclear power plants, oil & gas, pharmaceuticals, railways, real estate, satellites, shipping, solar power plants, steel, telecommunications, third-party funding, transportation, watches, wind parks and yachts and relating to diverse legal issues including corruption, distributorship, investment, joint ventures, licensing, patents, post-M&A, sales of goods, sanctions and shareholdings.